 As part of the project, we set up continuous integration (CI) using universally established automated building, deployment and testing tools such as Bamboo.
 Setting up CI translated into faster time-to-market thanks to higher code quality and stability, as well as allowed us to build bug fixing right into the process.

 Introducing an automated issue finder allowed our engineers to make the development cycle twice as short, while our job search app testing team was able to cut the test running time by 50%.
 As the customer feedback loop accelerated, we could implement improvements and keep developing at the same time, while being able to assess risks and plan realistically.

 During this 19-month-long cooperation with the US university research center, Itransition served as a reliable dedicated development partner, meeting a range of goals from testing the job search mobile app to creating two custom web applications.
 The team achieved the following results:

-This is how Itransition delivered a corporate learning portal for PayPal, helping to reduce the learning curve for newcomers.
+This is how Itransition delivered a platform-based new hire training portal for PayPal, helping to reduce the learning curve for newcomers.